They say it looks like a big kids’ shoe… But we are here to see how they do on the hardwood. Welcome to the Nike LeBron Soldier 13 performance review!

 The LeBron Soldier 13 features a modified herringbone traction pattern and by modified I mean that the pattern itself is just a tad bit more spread out than the original version is.
 I think that was a great move by Nike since this stuff did perform so damn solid, of course, after you get rid of that performance killer film or whatever that might be.
 Lately, that has been a thing with all of the Nike performance models.
 It‘s nothing major, though.
 Just put in a few runs in them and it‘s gone.
 No need to use sandpaper or any other crazy stuff like one of you did recommend.
 Man… you‘re savages.

 How about outdoor capability?
-Would not recommend.
+Would not recommend it.

-Unlike the one strap system on the Soldier 12, the 13 went back again to using from what it looks like in first glance a traditional two-strap contraption, although, it‘s a quadruple one.
+Unlike the one strap system on the Soldier 12, the 13 went back again to using what it looks like at first glance a traditional two-strap contraption, although, it‘s a quadruple one.
 Yeah, it might sound complicated, but trust me, it‘s the opposite.
 Let me do a quick explanation on what the hell that quadruple strap system is and how it works.

-So the two-strap system for the main fit adjustment has two smaller straps on each individual main strap for improved adjustability & better lockdown if you happened to be not happy with only the main straps adjusted.
+So the two-strap system for the main fit adjustment has two smaller straps on each individual main strap for improved adjustability & better lockdown if you happen to be not happy with only the main straps adjusted.
 Personally, after trying it out, I didn‘t really use those extra straps again since I was completely happy with the way it was adjusted from the factory.
 Plus, when you pull that smaller strap, the materials of the straps themselves start to overlap each other, and I didn‘t really like the way it felt & looked.
 So again, personally, not really a practical feature for me, but it might be really useful for others.

 As for the actual fit, they do run quite narrow in the forefoot, so I would recommend going half a size up for wide footers or those who prefer having a little bit more free space.
 For everyone else, true to size.